Jak McCourt

-He began his career with Leicester City.
+McCourt began his career with Leicester City.
 McCourt spent part of the 2013–14 season on loan at Torquay United and then September 2015 on loan at Port Vale, before being sold to Barnsley in January 2016.
-An unused substitute in the club's victorious 2016 League One play-off final, he was released by Barnsley in June 2016, and subsequently joined Northampton Town.
-He was released by Northampton in July 2017 by mutual agreement, and subsequently joined Chesterfield.
+An unused substitute in the club's victorious 2016 League One play-off final, he was released by Barnsley in June 2016 and subsequently joined Northampton Town.
+Northampton released him in July 2017 by mutual agreement and subsequently joined Chesterfield.
 He signed with Swindon Town in July 2018 and then moved on to Macclesfield Town in June 2019.
 Macclesfield Town were liquidated at the end of the 2019–20 season.
 He rejoined Chesterfield in December 2020 and signed with Warrington Rylands 1906 in June 2022.
+He joined Buxton in January 2023 and moved to Ashton United the following year.
+He had spells on loan at Warrington Town and Bradford (Park Avenue), before he joined Bradford (Park Avenue) permanently in July 2025.

 Career

 Leicester City

 McCourt began his career with Leicester City and signed a professional contract with the "Foxes" in May 2013.
 On 11 October 2013, he joined League Two side Torquay United on loan for a month.
 He made his professional debut the next day in a 3–2 to Wycombe Wanderers at Adams Park.
 On 9 December, McCourt's loan was extended by Torquay United until 4 January 2014.
 He returned to the King Power Stadium after making 12 appearances in all competitions for Alan Knill's "Gulls".
 The player signed a new one-year contract with Leicester City in June 2014.

 McCourt joined League One side Port Vale on a one-month loan deal on 28 August 2015.
 Manager Rob Page said he made the signing as cover for the injured Michael Brown, who was the "Valiants" central midfield option on the bench.
-He started one League Trophy game and made two substitute appearances in the league.
+He started one Football League Trophy game and made two substitute appearances in the league.

 Barnsley

 McCourt was sold to League One club Barnsley for an undisclosed fee in January 2016; he signed a contract running until the end of the 2015–16 season.
 He played two games for Barnsley, both as substitute appearances from the bench, and was an unused substitute for the play-off final victory over Millwall at Wembley Stadium on 29 May.
-He was then released by the club upon the expiry of his contract in June.
+The club then released him upon the expiry of his contract in June.